 The Chase Ultimate Rewards Pay Yourself Back Benefit

-In May 2020, Chase rolled out a new feature available to both Chase Sapphire Preferred Card and Chase Sapphire Reserve cardholders.
-It’s called Pay Yourself Back, and it’s available through April of 2021 after a recent extension.
+Last year, Chase rolled out a new feature available to both Chase Sapphire Preferred Card and Chase Sapphire Reserve cardholders.
+It’s called Pay Yourself Back, and the current categories are available through September 2021.

-The benefit allows you to use your Chase Ultimate Rewards points to pay yourself back for everyday purchases at restaurants, home improvement stores like Home Depot and Lowes, and even at grocery stores.
+It means you can use your Chase Ultimate Rewards points to pay yourself back for everyday purchases at restaurants, home improvement stores like Home Depot and Lowes, and even at grocery stores.
 Just like when you use your points to book flights, hotels, and rental cars directly through Chase, you get a bonus when using your points through Pay Yourself Back.
 If you’ve got the Chase Sapphire Preferred Card, each point will be worth 1.25 cents.
-And if you hold the Chase Sapphire Reserve, each point will be worth 1.5 cents.
+And if you hold the Chase Sapphire Reserve, each point gets you 1.5 cents.

 Put that into action, and you could erase a $500 grocery purchase using 40,000 Chase Ultimate Rewards points from the Chase Sapphire Preferred (since they are worth 1.25 cents).
 The same purchase would only cost you 33,333 points if you held the Chase Sapphire Reserve (since they are worth 1.5 cents).